KapiMC/Kapi/CONTRIBUTING.md

 - Limit visibility of classes, methods, fields, and variables to the minimum necessary.
 - Prefer composition over inheritance, only use inheritance when needed, and prefer interfaces over abstract classes.
 - Use design patterns appropriately, don't overuse or misuse them.
+- Write tests for your code, or alternatively a Minecraft plugin using the code, to verify it works in-game.

 #### Git/GitHub Specifics